za3k/za3k.com/aldenmarsh/party/magic_items.md

     - Labor: 12 days
     - Special conditions: The creator must be a cleric or paladin.
 The holy symbol is for a particular god, the god of the creator.
     - Creation process.
 The creator prays day and night to their god, forging the amulet without ever stopping their prayers.
 The creator only needs to actually strike the amulet once a day--the physical work can be done by the silversmith with guidance from the creator, while the creator does the spiritual work.
 At the end of the process, a +2 or +3 amulet gradually shinks in size by a factor of ten or more, becoming tiny and exquisitly detailed.
+- +1 Ball Bearings
+    - Effect: +1 Ball Bearings, like other enchanted ammunition, become nonmagical after hitting a target.
+    - Character Level Required: 3
+    - Materials: 40sp of oils, dyes, and lodestones per bearing, which are consumed.
+    - Labor: 3 days to create a batch of up to 20 bearings at once
+    - Special conditions: The creator needs access to the *magic stone* cantrip
+    - Creation process.
+The creator casts a modified version of magic stone three times a day, carefully, turning the bearings and coating them evenly alternately in oil and dye.
+The lodestone is used as part of the formula at the end, and crumbles.
+The oil and dye is wiped off.
+There is no visible change to the bearings, except that they are a shimmering deep blue afterwards.
+- +0 Ball Bearings
+    - Effect: +0 Ball Bearings, like other enchanted ammunition, become nonmagical after hitting a target.
+They count as magical weapons but provide no other benefit.
+    - Materials: 20sp of oils and dyes per bearing, which are consumed.
+    - Labor: 3 days to create a batch of up to 20 bearings at once
+    - Special conditions: The creator needs access to the *magic stone* cantrip
+    - Creation process.
+The creator casts a modified version of magic stone three times a day, carefully, turning the bearings and coating them evenly alternately in oil and dye.
+A magical formula is pronounced at the end.
+The oil and dye is wiped off.
+There is no visible change to the bearings, except that they are are dyed an uneven blue afterwards.